 Our last round focuses on warranty and support.
 Unlike our best VPN providers, which often offer exceptional support, hardware manufacturers give you little to no support.
 That doesn’t get them off the hook, though.
 We’re looking for disks that have companies that go above and beyond, providing support through self-help and direct contact.

 We’re also looking at the warranty period in this section.
 In addition to how long it lasts, we’ll consider the stipulations and how easy it is to take advantage of.

 The G-Drive Mobile SSD is the only drive we’ve tested that offers a five-year limited warranty.
 That, in part, justifies the high price tag because most external SSDs only offer three years.
 Plus, there aren’t as many stipulations.
 If there are problems caused by G-Technology, you’ll get it repaired or replaced for free.

 Support-wise, G-Technology provides a proper knowledgebase for its products, which is seldom seen with external hard drive manufacturers.
 There, you’ll find downloads, product specs, an FAQ and start-up guides.
 If you need more help, you can reach out over email, but the self-help resources should be enough.

 Samsung offers a three-year limited warranty on T5 drives.
 Like most limited warranties, it only covers issues with the manufacturing of the drive.
 Damage resulting from you, the shipping process or the distributor isn’t honored.

-The Seagate Backup Plus Portable, and all Seagate drives for that matter, comes with excellent support.
+The Seagate Backup Plus Portable, and all Seagate disk for that matter, comes with excellent support.
 You only get a two-year limited warranty, which makes sense because it’s a cheaper, spinning drive, but there are many support options.
 In addition to knowledgebase articles, there are automatic troubleshooting tools, as well as phone and email support.